 Investing $900,000 or $1,800,000 in a project should be done with great caution and planning.
 A single mistake in filing and completing the process can be very costly.
 You will need the assistance of an immigration attorney to help you file your petition and guide you through the process.

-At Immi-USA, we have expert EB-5 attorneys who are highly experienced.
-We will help you file your petition and take you through the process.
-You can book a consultation with one of our immigration attorneys by filling out this contact form.
+VisaNation Law Group’s expert EB-5 attorneys are highly experienced and will help you file your petition and take you through the process.
+You can book a consultation with one of the immigration attorneys by filling out this contact form.